-The reality is most people want and need to be close to others as they grow older; no different than when they were younger.
-For some this includes the desire to continue an active sex life.
-With aging, that may mean adapting sexual activity to accommodate physical, health and other changes.
+The reality is most people want and need to be close to others as they grow older, no different than when they were younger.
+For some, this includes the desire to continue an active sex life.
+With aging, that may mean adapting the sexual activity to accommodate physical, health, and other changes.

-For others it may mean just having that companion to hold hands with, spend time with and/or enjoy activates together such as sharing a meal, watching television, playing bingo, etc. These are normal behaviors for men and women no matter what age.
+For others, it may mean just having that companion to hold hands with, spend time with and/or enjoy activities together, such as sharing a meal, watching television, playing bingo, etc. These are normal behaviors for men and women, no matter what age.

-As people age and events change their lives whether a spouse passes, or they begin to have health challenges, they still look for the closeness of the opposite (or same) sex.
-Adult children have a hard time wrapping their head around “mom’s new boyfriend, she is 80 years old for Pete’s sake!”
+As people age and events change their lives, whether a spouse passes, or they begin to have health challenges, they still look for the closeness of the opposite (or same) sex.
+Adult children have a hard time wrapping their heads around “mom’s new boyfriend, she is 80 years old for Pete’s sake!”

 We had another client diagnosed with Dementia.
 Her husband was still alive and lived with her in the community.
-She became obsessed with another male client we had that lived in the community who also had Dementia.
-At first her husband was really upset and hurt over the situation, but over time accepted it and allowed her to spend time during the day with this other man.
-They would just sit in the atrium holding hands not even speaking to each other for hours; but they both were content.
+She became obsessed with another male client we had that lived in the community and also had Dementia.
+At first, her husband was really upset and hurt over the situation, but over time accepted it and allowed her to spend time during the day with this other man.
+They would just sit in the atrium holding hands, not even speaking to each other for hours, but they both were content.
 She would come back to their room after a few hours and was a very pleasant person.
 Her husband and I spoke a lot during this time; we both felt she was living a calmer and more satisfying life by allowing her this relationship.
-Their children on the other hand never accepted the situation and chastised their father every chance they had.
-They didn’t understand the fact that he loved her so much he wanted her to be happy; and with her disease she was not intentionally hurting him she just lacked the ability to be rational.
+Their children, on the other hand, never accepted the situation and chastised their father every chance they had.
+They didn’t understand the fact that he loved her so much that he wanted her to be happy, and with her disease, she was not intentionally hurting him.
+She just lacked the ability to be rational.
 Now that is love!

 Should I Be Worried About Safe Sex?